 All of the parties work together to handle the end-to-end invoice approval process and customer needs.
 In some cases, one service provider can offer multiple features in this process flow.
 AvidXchange, for example, offers complete electronic billing software for businesses.

-How do B2B companies use electronic billing?
+How do B2B companies use electronic billing services?

 It is another example of a win-win, as both the sender and payer can quickly process and account for bills rather than rely on a manual process.
 Whether you need to reach individual consumers or other businesses, the benefits of using electronic billing are clear.